-The study of the Cauchy problem of~\eqref{eq:equation-water-wave}, initiated by Kano-Nishida~\cite{K-N} and Yosihara~\cite{Yosihara-1,Yosihara-2}, has greatly progressed over decades.
-To name a few, the local well-posedness in the framework of Sobolev spaces, without smallness assumptions of initial data, has been established by Beyer-Günther~\cite{B-G} in the case with surface tension, and by Wu~\cite{Wu-2D,Wu-3D} in the case without surface tension.
-For recent progresses, we refer to Ifrim-Tataru~\cite{Ifrim-Tataru}, Ionescu-Pusateri~\cite{Ionescu-Pusateri}, Wang~\cite{Wang-3D-Global}, de~Poyferré-Nguyen~\cite{de Poyferre-Nguyen} and the references therein.
-Here we are influenced by the paradifferential approach developed by Alazard-Métivier~\cite{AM-Paralinearization}, Alazard-Burq-Zuily~\cite{ABZ-Surface-Tension, ABZ-Without-Surface-Tension, ABZ-non-local}, which allows them to prove the local well-posedness in low Sobolev regularity, without regularity assumptions for the bottom.
+The study of the Cauchy problem of~\eqref{eq:equation-water-wave}, initiated by Kano--Nishida~\cite{K-N} and Yosihara~\cite{Yosihara-1,Yosihara-2}, has greatly progressed over decades.
+To name a few, the local well-posedness in the framework of Sobolev spaces, without smallness assumptions of initial data, has been established by Beyer--Günther~\cite{B-G} in the case with surface tension, and by Wu~\cite{Wu-2D,Wu-3D} in the case without surface tension.
+For recent progresses, we refer to Ifrim--Tataru~\cite{Ifrim-Tataru}, Ionescu--Pusateri~\cite{Ionescu-Pusateri}, Wang~\cite{Wang-3D-Global}, de~Poyferré--Nguyen~\cite{de Poyferre-Nguyen} and the references therein.
+Here we are influenced by the paradifferential approach developed by Alazard--Métivier~\cite{AM-Paralinearization}, Alazard--Burq--Zuily~\cite{ABZ-Surface-Tension, ABZ-Without-Surface-Tension, ABZ-non-local}, which allows them to prove the local well-posedness in low Sobolev regularity, without regularity assumptions for the bottom.